Assessment of Generative Named Entity Recognition in the Era of Large Language Models: Entity Recognition or Memorization?

 LLMs are trained on extensive datasets during the pre-training process.
 In this section, we investigate whether LLMs genuinely possess entity \textit{recognition} capabilities or just rely on entity-label \textit{memorization} when performing generative NER tasks.

-\textbf{Settings.} We replace the ground-truth text labels (e.g., \textsc{LOC}, \textsc{ORG}, \textsc{PER}, etc.) with symbols (e.g., \textsc{A}, \textsc{B}, \textsc{C}, etc.) in each sample of CoNLL2003 dataset.
-We further distinguish two settings based on whether label meaning explanations are provided, as shown in Table~\ref{table:memorization}.
-In the explanation-contained setting, we provide standard entity meaning interpretations for the symbols and denote the transformed dataset as CoNLL2003-SE.
-In the symbol-only setting, we omit such interpretations, allowing the model to learn the labeling meaning corresponding to each symbol through the training samples during the training process, where the transformed dataset is denoted as CoNLL2003-SO.
+\textbf{Settings.} We conduct two experiments on CoNLL2003 with the Inline XML format. \textbf{Few-shot prompting without fine-tuning:} We evaluate all eight LLMs under a 5-shot in-context learning setting.
+If LLMs had already memorized entity-label mappings during pre-training, they should achieve competitive performance without fine-tuning. \textbf{Symbol-based label replacement:} We replace the ground-truth text labels (e.g., \textsc{LOC}, \textsc{ORG}, etc.) with arbitrary symbols (e.g., \textsc{A}, \textsc{B}, etc.) in each sample.
+We further distinguish two settings based on whether label meaning explanations are provided.
+In the symbolic label with explanations (SE), we provide standard entity meaning interpretations for the symbols and denote the transformed dataset as CoNLL2003-SE.
+In the symbol-only (SO) setting, we omit such interpretations, allowing the model to learn the labeling meaning corresponding to each symbol through the training samples during the training process, where the transformed dataset is denoted as CoNLL2003-SO.

+\textbf{Results.} As shown in Figure~\ref{fig:results_memorization}(a), all LLMs achieve moderate F1 scores under 5-shot prompting, far below fine-tuning performance.
+This large gap indicates that even if LLMs were exposed to the sentences during pre-training, their generative NER ability remains limited.
+The NER capability is mainly acquired through instruction tuning.

-\textbf{Results.} The results with Inline XML format are shown in Table~\ref{table:results_memorization}.
-We find that: 1) LLMs exhibit a marginal performance drop on datasets with symbol-based labels (by -0.62/-0.42 on CoNLL2003-SE/CoNLL2003-SO, respectively), with the overall change being relatively small; 2) The performance decline on CoNLL2003-SO was smaller, and even LLaMA3.2-3B model shows a slight improvement on CoNLL2003-SO.
-This may be because the explanations based on symbols introduce additional contextual information that caused some confusion for the model, whereas reasoning solely based on symbolic labels made the model less confused during inference, enabling better symbol-based understanding and reasoning.
+From the symbol-based label experiment, we find that: 1) LLMs exhibit only marginal F1 changes (average $\Delta$F1 of $-$0.18 on CoNLL2003-SE and $+$0.01 on CoNLL2003-SO); 2) The average F1 on CoNLL2003-SO even slightly increases by 0.01.
+This may be because symbol explanations introduce additional context that confuses the model, whereas pure symbolic labels reduce inference-time ambiguity.

-Overall, we conclude that \textbf{LLMs do not rely on strong entity-label memorization in generative NER tasks, but rather demonstrate a considerable capability in entity learning}, thereby effectively accomplishing entity recognition tasks.
+Overall, we conclude that \textbf{LLMs do not rely on entity-label memorization in generative NER tasks, but rather demonstrate a considerable capability in entity learning}, thereby effectively accomplishing entity recognition tasks.